Time-of-Day (5-8 p.m.) Rate

 - Try to avoid using multiple appliances like your dishwasher, air conditioner and washer and dryer at the same time between 5 p.m. and 8 p.m. during the week, when rates are highest.

-- Keep your kitchen cool and make meals that don’t require your oven.
-Use your grill or small appliances to cook food.
-Small appliances like microwaves, toaster ovens and pressure cookers, use about 66% less energy than a conventional oven.
+- Use small appliances to cook.
+Microwaves, toaster ovens and pressure cookers use about 66% less energy than a conventional oven.

 Learn more about the different time periods and prices for Time-of-Day.

-Get a set monthly bill for four months at a time.
+Get a set monthly bill for 12 months at a time.
 Manage your usage, especially in the summer.

 Customer success stories